-• Schedule: 2:30 PM - 3:45 PM, Tuesday and Thursday

-• In-Person: ASEN 5131-001 AERO 111 -students enrolled in the class should attend the class synchronously in-person or asynchronously.

-Remote: ASEN 5131-002 - students attend class asynchronously by watching recordings of the ASEN 5131-001 lectures on their own time
+- Schedule: 2:30 PM 3:45 PM, Tuesday and Thursday - In-Person: ASEN 5519-001 AERO N250 -students enrolled in the class should attend the class synchronously in-person or asynchronously. - Remote: ASEN 5519-001B students attend class asynchronously by watching recordings of the ASEN5519-001 lectures on their own time - Website: https://canvas.colorado.edu/courses/87633 - Slack: (An invitation link will be posted on the course website)

-• Website: (link provided in course)

-• Slack: (link provided in course)

-Slack Policy: To help better facilitate communication a Slack Workspace has been set up for this course.
+Slack Policy: To help better facilitate communication a Slack Workspace has been set-up for this course.
 An invitation link will be posted as a Canvas announcement.
 You must sign in with your CU email address (@colorado.edu) to be successfully added to the workspace.
 Please note that you are not required to use Slack and all course wide notifications will still be sent out via the course webpage.
 This tool is primarily to improve communication and collaboration within the course.
-Please note that while the Instructor and Teaching Assistants aim to regularly monitor the Slack Workspace, you should not expect communication outside of business hours.
+Please note that while the Instructor and Teaching Assistant aim to regularly monitor the Slack Workspace, you should not expect communication outside of business hours.